dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/circle.png" alt-text="Screenshot of a red circle.":::

 > [!NOTE]
-> Circles can also be drawn with the `DrawCircle` method.
+> Circles can also be drawn with the <xref:Microsoft.Maui.Graphics.CanvasExtensions.DrawCircle%2A> method.

 For information about drawing a dashed ellipse, see [Draw dashed objects](#draw-dashed-objects).